altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 ---
 title: "5 • Widgets and charts"
-subtitle: "Linking up your interface with your charts."
+subtitle: "Creating an interface to control your visualisations."

 date: 2023-02-15T00:00:00+01:00